 Your hot water heater might not be working due to a gas leak along your line.
 If you notice a smell similar to rotten eggs or sulfur call 911 immediately and head to a safe location.

 If your Northeast Ohio home doesn’t have hot water or you suspect one of the above issues but don’t feel comfortable handling it on your own, we’re happy to help!
-Call Superior Drain at 330-733-3711 or contact us as to schedule an appointment for service.
+Call Superior Drain at 330-733-3711 or contact us to schedule an appointment for a hot water tank repair..